Bristol Aerospace

 Bristol Aerospace is a Canadian aerospace firm located in Winnipeg, Manitoba and is an operating division of Magellan Aerospace.
-Today it is the only remaining and surviving subsidiary of Bristol Aeroplane Company.
+Once part of the Bristol Aeroplane Company, today it is known as Magellan Aerospace, Winnipeg.

 History

 Bristol Aerospace began in 1930 as the MacDonald Brothers Aircraft Company.
 Brothers Jim and Grant MacDonald moved to Winnipeg from Nova Scotia in 1904 to start a sheet metal business.
 Brother Edwin joined them later and by the late 1920s air travel had become an important means of transportation with Winnipeg becoming a hub for travel to the booming west.
 The MacDonalds formed MacDonald Brothers Aircraft Company in 1930, producing seaplane floats under licence from EDO Corporation of New York City.
 The company produced floats into the early 1980s.

 WWII

 During World War II the factory built training aircraft and by war's end had grown to 4,500 employees.
 At the end of the war, MacDonald Bros. became an important repair and overhaul centre for the Royal Canadian Air Force.
 Their location at the centre of the country lowered the average travel cost for aircraft to the factories, as well as providing aviation jobs in the Canadian west.
 Throughout the 1940s and 1950s the company performed depot level inspection and repair for many of Canada's fighter aircraft.